'Disabled pupils and those who have special educational needs make good progress because their needs are

 support does not mean a child has Special Education Needs or will be placed on the SEN (SEND) register.

-- 17% of children on roll are on the SEND register and are classified as pupils with
+- 22% of children on roll are on the SEND register and are classified as pupils with SEND support.

-- 7 pupils across the school have an Education, Health and Care
+- 8 pupils across the school have an Education, Health and Care Plan.

-- 55 pupils across the school have SEND Support.
+- 20 pupils across the school have a My Support Plan.

-- 53 pupils across the school are currently monitored for SEND.
+- 2 pupils in the school are currently being monitored for SEND.

 How does the school know if children need extra